-Extension of Due Dates: AMUN realizes that some schools are on quarter or trimester systems, and thus have a later start date.
-Any school with a late fall start date may request a one week extension to the official due dates listed above by e-mailing the AMUN Executive Office at mail@amun.org.
+Extension of Due Dates: AMUN realizes that some schools are on quarter or trimester systems and thus have a later start date.
+Any school with a late fall start date may request a one week extension to the official due dates listed above by e-mailing the AMUN Executive Office at mail@amun.org before 25 October.